StarRocks/starrocks/docs/en/data_source/data_cache_warmup.md

 ### Warm up specified columns with filter conditions

-You can specify columns and predicates to perform more fine-grained warmup, which helps reduce the amount to data to warm up, reducing disk I/O and CPU consumption.
+You can specify columns and predicates to achieve fine-grained warmup, which helps reduce the amount to data to warm up, reducing disk I/O and CPU consumption.

 ```plaintext
 mysql> cache select l_orderkey from hive_catalog.test_db.lineitem where l_shipdate='1994-10-28';